DataDog/hiring-engineers/answers.md

+## Solutions Engineer Technical Challenge

-I set up a fresh environment to do the Datadog technical challenge.
+To begin the technical challenge, I needed a fresh linux environment to avoid dependency issues.
 After weighing the pros and cons of Docker vs. Vagrant, I ended up installing Vagrant and following along on the Vagrant tutorial to create my first vagrant box.
 I was impressed by how easy it was to create a fresh Ubuntu box – the process took under 5 minutes.
 If I created a new virtual machine with Virtual Box alone, the process would have taken closer to half an hour.
 I also took the liberty of installing rmate on my vagrant box and the Remote Code extension for VisualStudio Code on my host machine.
 In tandem, this allows VisualStudio code to edit remote files via SSH.
 This was a massive step up from editing configuration files with nano.

 ### Collecting Metrics